 - Distribution Phase.

-The public participation phase occurs when the price starts to move rapidly and is the phase where most trend followers start to participate.
-The public phase lasts the longest and is the phase with the largest price movement.
+The public participation phase occurs when the price starts to move rapidly.
+This is the phase where most trend followers start to take part and it is the phase that lasts the longest and and has the largest price movement.

 Averages Must Confirm Each Other

 This principle states that the overall direction of the trend must be confirmed by a correlated pair, thus confirming each other.
-If for example, the EUR/USD is moving in an uptrend, consequently we should see the primary GBP/USD trend moving up.
-However, if GBP/USD doesn’t confirm the EUR/USD we have divergence and something is not right and consequently, there can be a big change in the trend coming soon.
+If for example, the EUR/USD is moving in an uptrend, we should also see the primary GBP/USD trend moving upward.
+But if the GBP/USD doesn’t confirm the EUR/USD trend, we have divergence and something is not right.
+This could signal that there can be a big change in the trend coming soon.

 Volume Must Confirm the Trend

 According to Dow Theory, volume should move in the direction of the primary trend.
-If we’re in a bull trend we should see an increase in buying volume, and conversely, if we’re in a bear trend we should see an increase in selling volume.
+If we are in a bull trend we should see an increase in buying volume.
+And if we’re in a bear trend we should see an increase in selling volume.
 Weak volume indicates a possible weak trend.

 A Trend is Assumed to Continue Until it Has Given A Definite Signal that it Has Reversed